Rahmenordnung/toy_storie_shop/README.md

 ---
 ##  <a name="Features"></a>Features

-In the constuction of the project I have used the libraries donated by the Code institute,
+In the constuction of the project I have used the libraries donated by the Code institute, and other functional elements.

 #### <a name="Current_Features"></a>Current Features ##